Severe Cold Weather Survival Checklist

 - Remember to close the flue in your fireplace when you’re not using it.

-- If you have to leave your home on a trip, ask a neighbor to check the house regularly.
+- When traveling, ask a neighbor to check the house regularly.
 If there is a problem with frozen pipes or water leakage, attending to it quickly could mean far less damage.

-- If you plan to be away for an extended period of time (or if temperatures are expected to remain below freezing), have the water system, including pool plumbing, have the water system drained by a professional to keep pipes from freezing or bursting.
+- If you plan to be away for an extended period of time, have the water system, including pool plumbing, drained by a professional to keep pipes from freezing or bursting.

 A Worst-Case Scenario